 New Dawn – A rambler with light pink flowers, highly rated in rose trials at the Georgia Experiment Station.

-Reve D’Or – A vigorous climber that grows up to 18 feet (5.5 meters) tall with yellow to apricot-colored petals.
+Reve D’Or – A vigorous climber that grows up to 18 feet (5.5 m.) tall with yellow to apricot-colored petals.

 Strawberry Hill – A recipient of the RHS Award of Garden Merit, this fast-growing, disease-resistant rambler produces fragrant pink blooms.

-Iceberg climbing rose – Abundant pure white flowers on a vigorous plant that grows up to 12 feet (3.5 meters) tall.
+Iceberg climbing rose – Abundant pure white flowers on a vigorous plant that grows up to 12 feet (4 m.) tall.

 Mme.
-Alfred Carrière – A tall (up to 20 feet or 6 meters), very vigorous rambler with white flowers.
+Alfred Carrière – A tall, up to 20 feet (6 m.), very vigorous rambler with white flowers.

 Sea Foam – This disease-resistant trailing climber was rated as one of the best performing climbing roses by the Texas A&M Earth-Kind program.